This post may contain affiliate links. Please read our disclosure.

 This was my go-to yogurt for years.
 It’s a little different from the other yogurts in this review as it’s plain yogurt.
 I usually add stevia or a little fruit myself to add a bit of flavor.

-I like this yogurt due to its high protein content (It’s the only low-carb yogurt I’ve found that packs 18 grams of protein per serving!) and low-carb, low-calorie profile.
+I like this yogurt due to its high protein content (it’s the only low-carb yogurt I’ve found that packs 18 grams of protein per serving) and low-carb, low-calorie profile.
 And because it’s a plain yogurt, I can add whatever flavor I like.

 I do see a small blood sugar impact from this yogurt, probably due to the lactose and high protein content.